-- In Figure 16, a total of three significant spikes in total manganese concentrations can be observed, with values reaching maximums between 0.4-1.15 mg/L, well above the MAC.
+- In Figure 17, a total of three significant spikes in total manganese concentrations can be observed, with values reaching maximums between 0.4-1.15 mg/L, well above the MAC.
 Each of these instances can be tied to weather events that are likely to be the source of the significant increase in total manganese concentrations in Lake Erie at those times.
-The

-Southwest Middlesex Master Servicing Plan Project No. 211-06377-00 Client: The Municipality of the Southwest Middlesex months of August 2018, October 2019, and September 2021 all recorded unusually heavy rainfalls.
-In particular, September 2021 stands out with a maximum total manganese concentration in the raw water of 1.15 mg/L. This is due to the rainfall in this month causing severe flooding in Middlesex County which contributed to higher amounts of manganese leaching and being carried into Lake Erie compared to the other heavy rainfall events that had no flooding.

-In Figure 17, it can be observed that most of the time the treated water total manganese concentrations are below detection levels.
-There are only three (3) instances in which total manganese concentrations were detectable: in August 2018 the average is 0.002 mg/L while the maximum is 0.01 mg/L, well below the AO; in September 2020 the average and maximum are 0.01 mg/L, well below the AO; in September 2021 the average is 0.12 mg/L while the maximum is 0.35 mg/L, well above both the AO and MAC.
+The months of August 2018, October 2019, and September 2021 all recorded unusually heavy rainfalls.
+In particular, September 2021 stands out with a maximum total manganese concentration in the raw water of 1.15 mg/L. This is due to the rainfall in this month causing severe flooding in Middlesex County which contributed to higher amounts of manganese leaching and being carried into Lake Erie compared to the other heavy rainfall events that had no flooding. - In Figure 18, it can be observed that most of the time the treated water total manganese concentrations are below detection levels.
+There are only three (3) instances in which total manganese concentrations were detectable: in August 2018 the average is 0.002 mg/L while the maximum is 0.01 mg/L, well below the AO; in September 2021 the average is 0.12 mg/L while the maximum are 0.01 mg/L, well below the AO; in September 2021 the average is 0.12 mg/L while the maximum is 0.35 mg/L, well above both the AO and MAC.
 The August 2018 and September 2021 instances coincide with the ones for raw water that are tied to weather events as discussed above.
 It can be concluded that while the plant is able to remove total manganese to below the AO level in most weather circumstances, it is unable to do so during extreme weather events such as flooding which result in high amounts of dissolved manganese reaching the raw water source.
 On the other hand, the September 2020 treated water instance is tied to only a slight uptick in raw water total manganese concentrations (0.15 mg/L) while the October 2019 raw water instance (see Figure 16) is not tied to any uptick in treated water total manganese concentrations.
 It is likely that this is due to natural variations in the particulate to dissolved mass ratios of manganese in the raw water source.

-Figure 16 - Monthly Total Manganese Concentrations (Average and Maximum) in the Raw Water at the Inlet of the Water Treatment Plant (2018-2021)
+Figure 17 - Monthly Total Manganese Concentrations (Average and Maximum) in the Raw Water at the Inlet of the Water Treatment Plant (2018-2021)

-Figure 17 - Monthly Total Manganese Concentrations (Average and Maximum) in the Treated Water at the Outlet of the Water Treatment Plant (2018-2021)
+Figure 18 - Monthly Total Manganese Concentrations (Average and Maximum) in the Treated Water at the Outlet of the Water Treatment Plant (2018-2021)